Miss Universe and Plastic Surgery

 The Legitimacy of Plastic Surgery in Beauty Pageants

 However, beauty pageants such as Miss Universe do not come without their controversies.
-Among the topics that have sparked debate among those in the community is the presence of plastic surgery and the role it ultimately plays in determining winners of the pageant.
+Among the topics that have sparked debate among those in the community are plastic surgery and its role in determining winners of the pageant.

-At this time, the Miss Universe Organization, the governing body for the competition, currently has no restriction in regards to plastic or cosmetic surgery, but it does discourage contestants from altering their own natural features.
+At this time, the Miss Universe Organization, the governing body for the competition, currently has no restriction regarding plastic or cosmetic surgery.
+Still, it does discourage contestants from altering their own natural features.

 “Plastic surgery is supposed to enhance features of the body in order to produce results that are natural to the shape and form of the body”, shares Dr. Patrick Hsu.
 “The well-being of our patients comes before anything else.”